30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Lulu & Flyn

 A cool and inviting place with a terrace, great coffee, lunch bowls and many other things, all with a healthy twist.
-Now they also have a second location.
 Read my review of Lulu & Flyn here.

 Recommended: I am a big fan of their tuna melt, it has a spicy kick to it.